accessibility

 The Diabetes UK Professional Conference is an inclusive event.
 We are committed to making sure every delegate can attend and participate fully.

-Here are some of the things Exhibition Centre Liverpool do:
+Here are some of the things Exhibition Centre Liverpool does:

 Venue access

-The venue is accessible via access ramps from both the city centre, car park and taxi drop off point.
-All steps have designated support railing for assistance.
+The venue is accessible via access ramps from the city centre, car park and taxi drop-off point.
+All steps have designated support railings for assistance.

-The conference rooms are situated on the upper level where stewards are available to assist delegates.
-The conference level lighting is bright and there are contrasting colours to assist with navigation.
+The conference rooms are situated on the upper level, where stewards were available to assist delegates.
+The conference level lighting is bright, and there are contrasting colours to assist with navigation.
 Both the conference level and lower levels are carpeted.
-In Hall 1 (main auditorium tiered seating) there are 12 designated spaces for wheelchair users and assistants.
-These spaces can be used for assistance dogs.
-Hall 1 is also accessible on two different levels with the lower of the two levels providing access to the main stage.
-The designated spaces offer clear sight lines of any performance.
+In Hall 1, the main auditorium with tiered seating, there are 12 designated spaces for wheelchair users and assistants.
+These spaces can also be used for assistance dogs.
+Hall 1 is accessible on two different levels, with the lower level providing access to the main stage.
+The designated spaces offer clear sightlines of any performance.

 Accessible toilets

 Fully accessible toilets for men and women are located on every level.
-There is also a Changing Places toilet located in the atrium of the Exhibition Centre Liverpool with a height adjustable adult-sized changing bench and a tracking hoist system.
-There is adequate space in the changing area for the person who needs it and up to two carers, a centrally placed toilet with room either side.
+There is also a Changing Places toilet located in the atrium of Exhibition Centre Liverpool, with a height-adjustable adult-sized changing bench and a tracking hoist system.
+There is adequate space in the changing area for the person who needs it and up to two carers, as well as a centrally placed toilet with room on either side.

 Hearing assistance